hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 Object.getPrototypeOf(biggie).bark === DogPrototype.bark; // true
 ```

 The `DogPrototype` object *has the only copy of the method*; all dog objects delegate `bark` to the `DogPrototype` object.
-If you have dozens of dog objects in your program, it's easy to see that adding prototypes into the mix can make better use of memory.

-Okay, we now have a constructor and a related prototype object.
+We now have a constructor and a related prototype object.
 Together, they construct objects of some type.
 In our code here, we can guess that the constructor and prototype are related by looking at their names.
 However, it would be better if we could establish that relationship more concretely.
 Let's assign the prototype object to a property of the `Dog` function.

 ```js
 // Delete DogPrototype